Bostigger/postman-payload-generator/README.md

 # API Payload Generator for Postman

-A web application that generates Postman-ready JSON payloads from your Sequelize models and Express routes using OpenAI's GPT-3.5 model.
+A web application that generates Postman-ready JSON payloads from your Sequelize models and Express routes using OpenAI's GPT model.

 ![App Screenshot](screenshot.png)